-The survey will be run by Wickenstones – an experienced scientific agency who Mereo have engaged to do the work.
-The overall process is governed by a Steering Committee with representatives of OIFE and OIF as well as expert OI physicians from Europe and the US treating children and adults.
+The survey was run by Wickenstones – an experienced scientific agency who, OIFE, OIF and Mereo Biopharma have engaged to do the work.
+The overall process is governed by a Steering Committee with representatives of OIFE and OIF as well as expert OI physicians from Europe and the US/Canada treating children and adults.

-The data will be gathered on a totally confidential and anonymous basis, with no personal identifiable information.
-It will be securely stored by Wickenstones according to Data Protection Regulations.
-The data will then be analysed according to the plan developed by the Steering Committee, to prepare the first publication.
-Once the first analysis is finished, the anonymous data will be transferred to a Data Management Committee, comprised of OIFE and OIF, and Dr. Frank Rauch (chair).
-In agreement with OIFE and OIF, the results will also be shared with Mereo and its partners for planning potential pathways for OI-treatments being evaluated by national payer authorities.
+Once the first analysis is finished in 2024/2025, the anonymous data will be transferred to a Data Management Committee, comprised of OIFE and OIF, and Dr. Frank Rauch (chair).
+In agreement with OIFE and OIF, data will also be shared with Mereo and its partners for planning potential pathways for OI-treatments being evaluated by national payer authorities.
 Under no circumstances will the information be used for anything without the permission of the Data Management Committee.
 This basically means that the organizations will decide what the data can and should be used for after the project.

 The collected aggregated and consolidated results for each country will also be given to the national OI member associations in the countries to use in local policy work, for instance when lobbying for multidisciplinary care or adult clinics.
-The more people who answer the survey in a local country, the stronger the data that can be used for later policy work is.
+The more people who answered the survey in a local country, the stronger the data that can be used for later policy work is.
 A minimum of 20 participants per country was needed to fill in the survey before a national report or some kind of summary per country level could be generated.

 Why is lack of data a problem in rare conditions like OI?